-As of December 31, 2022 (measurement date), the following employees were covered by the benefit terms:
+As of December 31, 2023 and 2022 (measurement dates), the following employees were covered by the benefit terms:

+December 31, 2023 December 31, 2022

+Inactive employees or beneficiaries currently receiving

+benefits 3,647 3,395

-Inactive employee or beneficiaries currently receiving benefits 3,395 Inactive employees entitled to but not yet receiving benefits 1,315 Active employees 1,860 6,570
+Inactive employees entitled to but not yet receiving

+benefits 1,289 1,315

+Active employees 1,549 1,860

+6,485 6,570

 The Board establishes the contribution requirements of the System based on an actuarially determined rate recommended by an independent actuary.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-For the year ended September 30, 2023, the System contributed \$60 million or 39.9% of covered payroll.
+For the years ended September 30, 2024, and 2023, the System contributed \$68 million, or 54%, and \$60 million, or 39.9%, respectively, of covered payroll.